 Therefore, you need to ensure that the manuscript you are submitting to a good journal not only complies with the minimum requirements but goes beyond the extra mile by giving the journal high values that warrant a publication.

-A good scholarly article is original research is structured well, complies with the submission, cites relevant scholarly sources, analyzes theories (and confirms or debunks it) and is published in a high-impact journal.
+A good scholarly article is original research, is structured well, complies with the submission, cites relevant scholarly sources, analyzes theories (and confirms or debunks them), and is published in a high-impact journal.

 Your scholarly article must contain valuable and new scholarly contributions that can advance existing knowledge.
 All results and assertions should be clearly and concisely presented based on the methodological findings.

-A quality academic article also addresses gaps, shortcomings in making contributions to research and academia.
+A quality academic article also addresses gaps and shortcomings in making contributions to research and academia.